-The Office of the University Registrar (OUR) is developing a campus-wide evaluation process that will result in approved non-California Community College (CCC) transfer equivalencies being stored in the Student Information System (Banner) for use in degree audits and prerequisite checking during registration.
+The Office of the University Registrar (OUR) has developed a campus-wide evaluation process that will result in approved non-California Community College (CCC) transfer equivalencies being stored in the Student Information System (Banner) for use in degree audits and prerequisite checking during registration.

 Please note that transfer equivalency decisions for non-California Community College (CCC) courses listed on the Transfer Equivalency Report should not be confused with the CCC articulation agreements that the Office of the President negotiates with all the CCC as system-wide decisions.
 Transfer equivalency (TE) decisions are campus decisions made by faculty experts in the area of study.
 These decisions allow students to use other college and university courses as equivalent courses for UCD degree purposes.

 All official CCC articulation decisions can be found on ASSIST.org and are managed, for our campus, by the Undergraduate Office of Admissions.

 Here is a comparison chart to note the differences between the process currently used by Undergraduate Admissions (UA) and the process that OUR uses for TE:

 CCC or UA.
 Department may initiate the request to UA for review; however, UA begins the action with the CCC to obtain course outlines and send through the electronic tracker.

 Student, OUR, Department or

 |How is Course information Sent?||E-mail (UA articulation tracking system)||

 |Decisions Posted Where?||ASSIST.org||Transfer Equivalency Report|